redis/redis-doc/topics/streams-intro.md

 This is almost always what you want, however it is also possible to specify a real ID, such as `0` or any other valid ID, in this case however what happens is that we request to **XREADGROUP** to just provide us with the **history of pending messages**, and in such case, will never see new messages in the group.
 So basically **XREADGROUP** has the following behavior based on the ID we specify:

 * If the ID is the special ID `>` then the command will return only new messages never delivered to other consumers so far, and as a side effect, will update the consumer group *last ID*.
 * If the ID is any other valid numerical ID, then the command will let us access our *history of pending messages*.
-That is, the set of messages that were delivered to this specified consumer (identified by the provided name), and never acknowledged so var with **XACK**.
+That is, the set of messages that were delivered to this specified consumer (identified by the provided name), and never acknowledged so far with **XACK**.

 We can test this behavior immediately specifying an ID of 0, without any **COUNT** option: we'll just see the only pending message, that is, the one about apples: